disdi/linux_RT/docs/Architecture.md

 ## Modification to Litex for Real Time Systems

-1. We propose to replace the interrupt controller for Vexriscv in Litex with an implementation of the RISC-V [CLIC](https://github.com/riscv/riscv-fast-interrupt/blob/master/clic.adoc) specifciation, which provides the core with key features such as prioritization by level and priority, selective hardware vectoring, and non-nested interrupt optimization (tail-chaining through the `xnxti` CSR) directly as RISC-V standard extension.
+ We propose to replace the interrupt controller for Vexriscv in Litex with an implementation of the RISC-V [CLIC](https://github.com/riscv/riscv-fast-interrupt/blob/master/clic.adoc) specifciation, which provides the core with key features such as prioritization by level and priority, selective hardware vectoring, and non-nested interrupt optimization (tail-chaining through the `xnxti` CSR) directly as RISC-V standard extension.

-2. We propose early mret (emret), a novel instruction that further optimizes tail-chaining compared to the baseline strategy proposed in the CLIC standard (i.e., `xnxti`) and its enhancement from `jalxnxti` CSR.

-3. We propose to use the background saving mechanism to accelerate the state saving and restoring part of context switches by interleaving the loading of a new state with the automatic saving hardware pushing out the previous register state to memory in the background.

 ## Proposed Plan